 South Dakota Transgender Woman Awarded Landmark Settlement in Employment Discrimination Case

-September 18, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+September 18, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 This week a transgender woman in South Dakota was awarded $50,000 in a landmark settlement backed by the U.S. Equal Employment Opportunity Commission and Lambda Legal.